Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 )

 = Attack on Modbus/TCP
 To modify a packet during a Modbus/#gls("tcp") attack, the first step is to establish a #gls("mitm") position.
 This is achieved using #gls("arp", long: false) poisoning as described in @subj:attack:mitm-requirements.
-Once the attacker is able to intercepts all the packets, they need to redirect them to a *Python* (@stack:mitm-python) script for real-time modification.
-This redirection can be accomplished by configuring *Iptables* (@stack:mitm-iptables) to add rules to the attacker's firewall.
-The idea is to place all the packets into a queue, enabling the *Python* script to retrieve and analyse them sequentially. @code:mitm-iptable demonstrates how to use *Iptables* (@stack:mitm-iptables) to enqueue all packets adressed to `192.168.0.0/16` sub-network into queue `1`.
+Once the attacker is able to intercepts all the packets, they need to redirect them to a *Python* script for real-time modification.
+This redirection can be accomplished by configuring *Iptables* to add rules to the attacker's firewall.
+The idea is to place all the packets into a queue, enabling the *Python* script to retrieve and analyse them sequentially. @code:mitm-iptable demonstrates how to use *Iptables* to enqueue all packets adressed to `192.168.0.0/16` sub-network into queue `1`.
 #[
   #figure(
     align(left,